jeanrauwers/instagram-followers-scraper/README.md

 # instagram-get-follower-scraper

-This python script can automatically scrape a user total followers and save it on a text file
+This script uses Selenium and the ChromeDriver to scrape the number of followers for a given Instagram account.
+It saves the number of followers to a text file called "followers.txt" in the same directory as the script.

 # How to use:

-Required to have Python installed -> https://www.python.org
+Required to have Python 3 installed -> https://www.python.org

 1. Install requirements using terminal or command line.
 You should run this command `pip install -r requirements.txt`.
 2. Rename .env.example to .env and add ig username in example file.